adziusmaster/adziusmaster/README.md

 - 👋 Hi, I’m Andrzej
 - 👀 I’m interested in creating beautiful and useful things
-- 🌱 I’m currently learning react, typescript and c#!
+- 🌱 I'm experienced in typescript and .NET

 <!---
 adziusmaster/adziusmaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.